-Ensure that the Resident Engineer has approved the concrete mix design in accordance with Section 701.01 or Section 701.20 of the Standard Specifications.
+The Resident Engineer will approve the concrete mix design in accordance with Section 701.01 or Section 701.20 of the Standard Specifications.
+Refer to Section 509.02.C.1 of this Manual for additional details regarding the review and acceptance of concrete mix designs.
+A written response accepting the mix designs must be sent to the Contractor and kept in the project file.

 Any changes to the approved concrete mix design, including substitution of material sources, must be approved by the Resident Engineer.
+As soon as practical, the Residency will obtain sufficient samples of the aggregates to be used and will perform applicable tests on these materials.